 While we were using the GEARWRENCH 85062, it continuously slipped at the higher range, so we didn’t get much use of the extra 20 foot-pounds of torque this tool provides.
 We liked the thin profile, but the low tooth count (30) of the ratchet head means you need to swing the handle further, so you lose the ability to work in tight spaces.
-It’s also not consistent in the lower range and has a hard time measuring torque below 20 ft/lbs.
+It’s also inconsistent in the lower range and has a hard time measuring torque below 20 ft/lbs.
 The dua scale is also hard to read from several angles.

 8. Capri Tools 3/8-inch Drive Torque Wrench

-The Capri Tools 31101 3/8-inch Drive Torque Wrench features a diamond sure-grip handle for made of impact-resistant materials for comfortable handling and easy adjustment.
+The Capri Tools 31101 3/8-inch Drive Torque Wrench features a diamond sure-grip handle made of impact-resistant materials for comfortable handling and easy adjustment.
 It comes pre-calibrated to within 4% accuracy and includes the calibration certificate.
 You can adjust it in 1.5-ft/lb. increments from 10-80 ft/lbs.
-And it includes a durable impact-resistant case.
+And it includes a durable, impact-resistant case.

 The Capri Tools 31101 is a good wrench, but it doesn’t click when you reach torque.
 It makes a squeak like lug nuts that take some time to get used to.
 It also has a 24-tooth ratchet head, which requires a lot of room to swing the handle, so this tool may not be the best choice for tight areas.
 We used two of these tools, and both broke the neck where the socket connects to the tool after only a few uses.